learn-co-curriculum/hs-oo-raccoon-puma-todo/README.md

 7. Finally, Pumas need to be able to drop their best friend, and get another.
 Create a method called `drop_raccoon_bestie`.
 This method should accept an instance of the `Raccoon` class as an argument.
 The body of the method should set the `has_puma_bff?` attribute of the `Raccoon` class to false.

-<a href='https://learn.co/lessons/hs-oo-raccoon-puma-todo' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-oo-raccoon-puma-todo' title='Raccoons and Pumas, BFFAE'>Raccoons and Pumas, BFFAE</a> on Learn.co and start learning to code for free.</p>